inventabuild/mitch-business-apps/README.md

 17. Create Freight Only invoice by populating the words Freigth only in the fields across the row after the PO#.
 18. Add a place for notes on the invoice.
 19. Add comma separator for evey three 0's in a number / $ amount.
+20. Make lists in apps more tabular with row / column lines similar to the table displayed in invoice_new.

 ## User Stories
 User Story 1, As someone that creates invoices on the computer, I want to simplify the invoice creation process, so that I can automate invoicing.